Bereavement

 Our specialist bereavement team is on hand to help you with all of this.
 You can call them on 0800 587 5870

-If you're the personal representative(s), you can decide whether you want to deal with the estate by yourself or appoint a professional.
+If you’re the personal representative, you can deal with the estate by yourself or appoint a professional.
 A solicitor, bank or specialist probate service can do some or all of the work.
-You're the personal representative, if you're named in the will as executor or, if there's no will, you're the next of kin in accordance with the intestacy rules.

-8. Dealing with financial difficulties
+8. Dealing with money troubles

 9. ISA & subscriptions